The1stMartian/GCskewAnalyzer/README.md

         Nature Communications, Nov.
 2018.
         https://pubmed.ncbi.nlm.nih.gov/30405125/

-I also used the updated the script with the codon-specific calculations for a response to a matters arising paper that challenged our initial findings:<br>
+I also used the updated the script with the codon-specific calculations for a response to a matters arising paper that challenged our initial findings:<br><br>
 [Challenge](https://www.biorxiv.org/content/10.1101/2020.01.14.906818v1)<br>
 [Our Response](https://www.biorxiv.org/content/10.1101/2020.05.26.117366v2)<br>